maptiler/maptiler-3d-js/readme.md

 // Waiting that the map is ready.
 You can also wait for the "load" event. map.on("ready", () => {

-  // Create a SceneLayer and add it const layer3D = new maptiler3d.Layer3D("custom-3D-layer");
+  // Create a Layer3D and add it const layer3D = new maptiler3d.Layer3D("custom-3D-layer");
   map.addLayer(layer3D);
 })